SimonScholz/simonscholz.github.io/content/tutorials/setup-ubuntu/setup-ubuntu.md

 Also see https://sdkman.io/usage for the usage of SDKMan!

-# Install Docker + Docker Compose
+# Docker + Docker Compose

-Here I can only refer to the excellent articles of Digital Ocean:
+Here I will only refer to the excellent articles of Digital Ocean:

 * https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04
 * https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-22-04